Amritsar–Jamnagar Expressway: Route

 The expressway will be the first expressway in India, connecting three oil refineries of Bathinda, Barmer and Jamnagar.
 The Barmer Refinery is set to be completed by March 2023.
 Nearly 50% of the length of the expressway, i.e, 637 km falls under Rajasthan.
 The total project value including the land acquisition cost is nearly ₹80,000 crores.

 Route summary by state

 Punjab

 In Punjab, it will start at Tibba village in Kapurthala district on Delhi–Amritsar–Katra Expressway (NE-5A), and will end near Punjab-Haryana border in Bathinda district on NH-54.
-The expressway on th Tibba–Moga–Bathinda stretch was re-planned by the NHAI to make it a greenfield expressway.
+The expressway on the Tibba–Moga–Bathinda stretch was re-planned by the NHAI to make it a greenfield expressway.